AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 ## Actions

 Each variable requires an action.
-Adobe supports the following actions, with their supported filters:
+Adobe supports the following four actions:

 * **`set`**: Overwrites the variable to the value in the `setValue` property.
 Include the `setValue` property alongside the `action` property inside the variable.
 It supports all filters by default; however, some variables do not support all filters for this action.
 See the above table to confirm that a variable supports a filter with this action.
 * **`delete`**: Clears the variable value.
 It supports all filters except `isEmpty` by default.
 Some variables do not support all filters for this action.
 See the above table to confirm that a variable supports a filter with this action.